 MRI scan plays an important role in the diagnosis of a high number of diseases.
 Depending on the character of your disease, the doctor can choose a different strength of the magnet of the MRI scanner to get an image of your body.
 During MRI examination a very strong magnet creates radio waves directed at you inside the MRI scanning machine.
 These radio waves send signals to your body and afterward receive them back.
 The returning signals are converted into images by a computer attached to the MRI machine.

 The quality of an MRI scan depends on signal and magnetic field strength.
 Strength of the magnetic field is measured in Tesla or “T”.
 Usually, MRI scanners have between 0.3T and 3.0T – a 3.0T MRI machine has much more signal than a 0.3T machine.
 In general, we can divide the MRI scanner into two groups: low-field MRIs and high-field MRIs.

 Group of low-Field MRI scanners with a range of 0.23T-0.3T usually represent open MRI scanners.
 These types of MRI machines are more suitable for patients with claustrophobia or due to weight restrictions for a closed MRI.
 In comparison with high-field MRI scanners, low-field MRIs have decreased image quality and require a longer scanning time.

-However, 3T MRI scanner is not always the best choice for every patient and every possible diagnosis.
-3T MRI scans have an increased rates of artifacts (any objects that appear in the image, but are absent in the original object).
-Common are “flow” artifacts due to occurence of blood or fluid.
+However, the 3T MRI scanner is not always the best choice for every patient and every possible diagnosis.
+3T MRI scans have increased rates of artifacts (any objects that appear in the image but are absent in the original object).
+Common is “flow” artifacts due to occurrence of blood or fluid.
 Compared to a 1.5T MRI machines, more noise and additional heat can also be a challenge with 3T MRIs.